-- 7.5.3 A bargaining unit member who has been served with a notice of unprofessional conduct or incompetence as specified in Education Code Section 44938, or where the most recent evaluation has been unsatisfactory, or where the member is currently in a remediation program shall not be eligible for transfer under this section.
-Should a bargaining unit member who is otherwise qualified for transfer under this provision be exonerated of charges pursuant to the dismissal provisions (specified in the Education Code) for permanent employees, or be exonerated of the unsatisfactory evaluation rating through the grievance procedure, he/she will be eligible to apply for this priority transfer upon determination of his/her case. - 7.5.4 For the purpose of this section, the term "credentialed and qualified" means possession of an appropriate California Credential authorizing service in the subject area in which the bargaining unit member has requested a transfer.
-In the case of a General Secondary Credential or a multiple subject credential, experience teaching in the given subject area for at least one (1) semester in the last ten (10) years shall be required. - 7.5.5 Before a bargaining unit member who qualifies for a priority transfer is offered an assignment at another site, the Association and the District will meet and confer.
-The same timelines for acceptance apply as in Section 7.2.4.

-7.6 Open Position(s)

-- 7.6.1 Full-time, non-teaching, bargaining unit positions which become available during the course of the school year will be opened and the positions and qualifications posted to the entire bargaining unit. - 7.6.2 Part-time non-teaching bargaining unit positions which become open during the course of the school year may be filled "inhouse" for the duration of the school year.
-Should such position(s) exist the pursuant year, the position(s) of 0.6 FTE or greater will be opened and posted to the entire bargaining unit at the end of the school year in which the position(s) originally occurred.
-Positions of less than 0.6 FTE will be advertised at the site at which they occur.

-7.7 Split Assignments

-Bargaining unit members normally assigned to one (1) school who, on a daily basis, are subject to a split assignment between sites, shall teach no more than four (4) periods in a school day unless otherwise requested by administration and agreed upon by the bargaining unit member.
+1 the unsatisfactory evaluation rating through the grievance pro-2 cedure, he/she will be eligible to apply for this priority transfer 3 upon determination of his/her case.
+7.5.4 For the purpose of this section, the term "credentialed and quali-4 5 fied" means possession of an appropriate California Credential 6 authorizing service in the subject area in which the bargaining 7 unit member has requested a transfer.
+In the case of a General 8 Secondary Credential or a multiple subject credential, experi-9 ence teaching in the given subject area for at least one (1) se-10 mester in the last ten (10) years shall be required.
+7.5.5 11 Before a bargaining unit member who qualifies for a priority 12 transfer is offered an assignment at another site, the Association 13 and the District will meet and confer.
+The same timelines for 14 acceptance apply as in Section 7.2.4.
+15 7.6 Open Position(s) 16 7.6.1 Full-time, non-teaching, bargaining unit positions which become 17 available during the course of the school year will be opened 18 and the positions and qualifications posted to the entire bargain-19 ing unit.
+20 7.6.2 Part-time non-teaching bargaining unit positions which become 21 open during the course of the school year may be filled "in-22 house" for the duration of the school year.
+Should such posi-23 tion(s) exist the pursuant year, the position(s) of 0.6 FTE or 24 greater will be opened and posted to the entire bargaining unit at 25 the end of the school year in which the position(s) originally oc-26 curred.
+Positions of less than 0.6 FTE will be advertised at the 27 site at which they occur.
+28 7.7 Split Assignments 29 Bargaining unit members normally assigned to one (1) school who, on a 30 daily basis, are subject to a split assignment between sites, shall teach no 31 more than four (4) periods in a school day unless otherwise requested by administration and agreed upon by the bargaining unit member.
 The bargaining unit member shall have a travel period as part of his/her working day.
 If a bargaining unit member is assigned to three (3) or more sites per day, one (1) travel period will be assigned.
 If the total travel time is more than one (1) hour per day, a timecard will be provided for the travel time over one (1) hour.

-7.7.1 Bargaining unit members on a split assignment between sites may agree to teach a fifth period class for which they will be paid for the extra period taught.
-(See Appendix B, Extra Period Taught).
+7.7.1 Bargaining unit members on a split assignment between sites may agree to teach a fifth period class for which they will be paid at the per diem rate for the assigned instructor during the period of time that the extra period is deemed necessary by administration.